-- Asterdale Primary School uses Eduspot (Teachers2parents) to send text messages to staff and parents. - In addition, Asterdale Primary School also uses Class Dojo as its messaging and communication system between staff and parents. - Leaders and staff will regularly monitor the usage of Class Dojo in all areas, ensuring communications are appropriate in content and restricted to appropriate times when outside school hours. - Only current members of staff and parents will have access to Class Dojo for purposes of communication.
-When staff and/or pupils' leave the school, their account or rights to the specific school account within Class Dojo will be disabled. - Pupils and staff will be advised about acceptable conduct and use when using Class Dojo. - Any concerns about content on the Class Dojo will be recorded and dealt with in the following ways: - \circ The user will be asked to remove any material deemed to be inappropriate or offensive. - If the user does not comply, the material will be removed by a member of staff. - Access to Class Dojo for the user may be suspended. - The user will need to discuss the issues with a member of leadership before reinstatement. - If the content is considered to be illegal, then the school will respond in line with existing child protection procedures. - A visitor may be invited onto Class Dojo by a member of the leadership to grant rewards; in this instance, there may be an agreed focus or a limited time slot.
+- Asterdale Primary School also uses Class Dojo as its messaging and communication system between staff and parents. - Leaders and staff will regularly monitor the usage of Class Dojo in all areas, ensuring communications are appropriate in content and restricted to appropriate times when outside school hours. - Only current members of staff and parents will have access to Class Dojo for purposes of communication.
+When staff and/or pupils' leave the school, their account or rights to the specific school account within Class Dojo will be disabled. - Pupils and staff will be advised about acceptable conduct and use when using Class Dojo. - Any concerns about content on the Class Dojo will be recorded and dealt with in the following ways: - The user will be asked to remove anymaterial deemed to be inappropriate or offensive. - If the user does not comply, the material will be removed by a member of staff. - Access to Class Dojo for the user may be suspended. - The user will need to discuss the issues with a member of leadership before reinstatement. - If the content is considered to be illegal, then the school will respond in line with existing child protection procedures. - A visitor may be invited onto Class Dojo by a member of the leadership to grant rewards; in this instance, there may be an agreed focus or a limited time slot. - • data protection legislation.

-7.11 Management of Applications which Record Children's Progress data protection legislation.
+7.11 Management of Applications which Record Children's Progress